Skip to main content

 Download

-• Configure the package repository:
+• First, configure the package repository:

 curl -fsSL https://workbench.download.nvidia.com/stable/linux/gpgkey | sudo tee -a /etc/apt/trusted.gpg.d/ai-workbench-desktop-key.asc